shdlabs/SSTorytime/docs/howdoescontextwork.md

 dominated by context.
 We don't want to store intentionally selected items together with ambient keys and other "noise", so we need to be careful about how to structure a graph.

+The choice to limit context to links rather than nodes causes problems for NodeArrowNode caching.
+Bare nodes without links can be represented with context 'any' by always registering an 'empty' link (which has no inverse).
+This ensures that even linkless nodes will appear in the NodeArrowNode cache.

+Computing the NodeArrowNode cache naively by going through the nodes leads to a huge scaling and fragmentation problem, which has led to two revisions of the algorithm.
+Taking nodes one by one and intervleaving entries for Node and NodeArrowNode leads to back and forth fragmentation and memory inefficiency.
+A 10x increase in performance is achieved just by doing all Nodes first and then NodeArrowNode.
+Adding all the NodeArrowNodes in one go is easy because there is no need to check for idempotent entry.
+However, allowing appending chapters later does require to ensure idempotence, so this remains an issue.
+The solution is to regenerate the entire list as a single large transaction after all nodes are added.
+This also solves the fragmentation issue.

+Originally context was stored as an array of strings for each node, but this eventually scales poorly--eating up memory and taking time during idempotence updates.

+## Role

 Context plays two roles.
 We know from Promise Thory that each fragment of potential "donor" knowledge promises certain information (+), but that a receiver may promise to listen only to another set of "receptor" information (-).
 The overlap between what is offered (donation)